-- Deferred tax liability increased by THB 50.82 million due to an increase of deferred tax liability provision. - The long-term loan decreased by THB 261.50 million after paying the due loan in the amount of THB 75.58 million.
+Deferred tax liability increased by THB 50.82 million due to an increase of deferred tax liability provision.

+- The long-term loan decreased by THB 261.50 million after paying the due loan in the amount of THB 75.58 million.
 The long-term loan which was categorized into a short-term loan will be re-categorized back into a long-term loan in the first quarter of 2018. - Income received in advance increased by THB 15.08 million from receiving tuition fee payment of the 2017 academic year.

-Shareholder's equity increased by THB 282.83 million or 29.43% Shareholder's equity increased by THB 282.83 million due to a higher price in land and building valuation revaluated by the property valuer.
+Shareholder's equity increased by THB 282.83 million or 29.43% due to a higher price in land and building valuation revaluated by the property valuer.

-Table 3 : Statement of cash flows of 2017 and 2016 (Unit : Million Baht՝ Cons olidated financ cial statement (Orme : Willion Bank) Increase 2017 2016 (decrease) % Cash flows from (used) operation activities 106.95 156.88 (49.93) (0.32%) Cash flows from (used) investing activities (36.92) 6.01 (42.93) (7.14%) Cash flows from (used) financing activities (83.22) (135.50) 52.28 (0.39%) Cash flows (decreased) (13.19) 27.39 (40.58) (1.48%)
+Statement of cash flows of 2017 and 2016

+Consolidated fin ancial statement 2017 2016 Increase (decrease) % Cash flows from (used) operation activities 106.95 156.88 (49.93) (31.83%) Cash flows from (used) investing activities (36.92) 6.01 (42.93) (714.31%) Cash flows from (used) financing activities (83.22) (135.50) 52.28 (38.58%) Cash flows Increase (decreased) (13.19) 27.39 (40.58) (148.16%)

-Cash flows from operation activities in 2017 was THB 106.95 million
+Cash flows from operation activities in 2017 was THB 106.95 million.

-- Profit from operations that was cash equaled THB 181.12 million as follows: - O Loss before income tax in 2017 was THB 22.49 million. - O Adjustments to reconcile profit before tax totals THB 203.61 million; including depreciation and amortization of THB 111.64 million; Loss from stock destruction of THB 23.21 million; Interest expenses of THB 19.46 million; Provision for long-term employee benefits of THB 16.07 million; Amortization leasehold right on land and buildings of THB 11.58 million; Expense from donating products and equipment of THB 11.11 million; Allowance for loss of inventories, dilapidated and slow moving goods of THB 7.98 million; Expense from loss of inventories of THB 6.35 million; Adjustment from clearing long outstanding payable of THB (6.39) million. - Cash decreased from trade and other payables by THB 109.28 million from paying for journals and books about King Rama IX. - Cash decreased from other current liabilities decreased by THB 36.16 million because the advance received of books decreased after deliveries. - Cash increased from decreasing current assets by THB 31.50 million and decreasing advance payment for King Rama IX after book deliveries - Cash increased by THB 13.47 million because trade receivables and other receivables decreased and the monies for the books using in educational institutes had been collected. - Cash increased because inventories decreased by THB 29.85 million from effective selling and managing goods. - Cash increased because income received in advance increased by THB 22.36 million from receiving the annual advance payment of educational support fees from new students in every second quarter. - Cash decreased from paying employees' long-term benefits for THB 10.04 million in the form of the honor rewards program for employees and early retire program.
+- Profit from operations that was cash equaled THB 181.12 million as follows: - Loss before income tax in 2017 was THB 22.49 million. - Adjustments to reconcile profit before tax totals THB 203.61 million; including depreciation and amortization of THB 111.64 million; Loss from stock destruction of THB 23.21 million; Interest expenses of THB 19.46 million; Provision for long-term employee benefits of THB 16.07 million; Amortization leasehold right on land and buildings of THB 11.58 million; Expense from donating products and equipment of THB 11.11 million; Allowance for loss of inventories, dilapidated and slow moving goods of THB 7.98 million; Expense from loss of inventories of THB 6.35 million; Adjustment from clearing long outstanding payable of THB (6.39) million. - Cash decreased from trade and other payables by THB 109.28 million from paying for journals and books about King Rama IX. - Cash decreased from other current liabilities decreased by THB 36.16 million because the advance received of books decreased after deliveries. - Cash increased from decreasing current assets by THB 31.50 million and decreasing advance payment for King Rama IX after book deliveries - Cash increased by THB 13.47 million because trade receivables and other receivables decreased and themonies for the books using in educational institutes had been collected. - Cash increased because inventories decreased by THB 29.85 million from effective selling and managing goods.

+- Cash increased because income received in advance increased by THB 22.36 million from receiving the annual advance payment of educational support fees from new students in every second quarter. - Cash decreased from paying employees' long-term benefits for THB 10.04 million in the form of the honor rewards program for employees and early retire program.